 Opening our fridges, we find greens like Kale, broccoli and spinach, left over from this weeks dinners we think “now what?”
 The addition of greens to this morning breakfast skillet adds robust phytonutrients and helps us maximize our grocery purchases too!
 If you love learning more about ideas to maximize nutrition , subscribe to my Podcast for great discussions on nutrition.

 Topping off this robust nutritious breakfast skillet is the addition of using good healthy fats like coconut oil and or grass fed butters to sautee the onion and garlic.
 Jam packed in this one-pan breakfast skillet recipe is great protein to start the day, good nutritious selection of greens and best of all time savings for you in your very busy day.
 Using left overs to create a new spin on starting your day!
-For those of us who have a hard time ditching those carb filled morning breakfasts, follow through to Crush My Cravings group program.
+For those of us who have a hard time ditching those carb filled morning breakfasts, follow through to Crave Cure program.

 One-Pan Breakfast Skillet Recipe